DelphinusLab/prover-node-docker/README.md

 ##### DB Storage

-Important to note is that our db storage is mounted locally under `./mongo` directory.
+ to note is that our db storage is mounted locally under `./mongo` directory.
 The path is specified in the `mongod.conf` and the mount point is specified in `docker-compose.yml`.
 If you want to change the where the storage is located on the host machine, you only need to change the mount bind, for example to change the storage path to `/home/user/anotherdb`.

 ```yaml
 services: